OUR Grant application explained STEP BY STEP

-Last January we held an event explaining our grant application and hired a business to create a video of the event.
+Fast January we held an event explaining our grant application and hired a business to create a video of the event.
 We are sharing it with you now.
-Please click above OR on the following youtube address to find our video on youtube. youtu.be/-tQJWWBIhFw
+Please click above OR here to access our video.

 Dr. Marian Evans, MD, MPH, and professor at SCSU, one of our Board of Directors, goes over our application step by step.

-Additional information on qualitative measurement is available at the following website. http://www.tools4dev.org/resources/5-ways-to-measure-qualitative-results/.
+Additional information on qualitative measurement is available here.

 FAQ

-frequently asked questions about our granting from our Jan.
-11, 2020 outreach event.
+Frequently asked questions about our granting from the January 11, 2020 outreach event.

 MEASURING TOOLS